Neri Oxman

-Neri Oxman (נרי אוקסמן; born February 6, 1976) is an American–Israeli designer and professor at the MIT Media Lab, where she led the Mediated Matter research group.
-She is known for art and architecture that combine design, biology, computing, and materials engineering.
+Neri Oxman (נרי אוקסמן; born February 6, 1976) is an American-Israeli designer and former professor known for art that combines design, biology, computing, and materials engineering.
+She coined the phrase "material ecology" to define her work.

-Her work embodies environmental design and digital morphogenesis, with shapes and properties that are determined by their context.
-She coined the phrase "material ecology" to define her work, placing materials in context.
-Stylistic trademarks include brightly colored and textured surfaces with structure at many scales, and composite materials whose hardness, color, and shape vary over an object.
-The results are often in collaboration with or inspired by nature and biology.
+Oxman was a professor of Media Arts and Sciences at the MIT Media Lab, where she founded and led the Mediated Matter research group.
+She has had exhibitions at the Museum of Modern Art (MoMA), Boston's Museum of Science, SFMOMA, and the Centre Pompidou, which have her works in their permanent collections.

-Many of Oxman's projects use new platforms and techniques for 3D printing and fabrication.
-They include co-fabrication systems for building hybrid structures with silkworms (Silk Pavilion), bees (Synthetic Apiary), and ants; Aguahoja, a water-based fabrication platform that built structures such as Aguahoja out of chitosan;
+Many of Oxman's projects use new platforms and techniques for 3D printing and fabrication, often incorporating nature and biology.
+They include co-fabrication systems for building hybrid structures with silkworms, bees, and ants; a water-based fabrication platform that built structures such as Aguahoja out of chitosan; and the first 3D printer for optically transparent glass.
+Other projects include printed clothing, wearables, and furniture.